tripu/Vita/doc/miscellanea.md

 acting in an immoral way.
 The least society can do to prevent or discourage such behaviour is to actively avoid using and spreading that information.

-I consider it is wrong to actively search online for photos &ldquo;stolen&rdquo; to celebrities, &ldquo;revenge porn&rdquo;, etc.
+I consider it is wrong to actively search online for photos &ldquo;stolen&rdquo; from celebrities, &ldquo;revenge porn&rdquo;, etc.
 It makes you an accomplice, in some way.

 For me, the same applies to things like [the Ashley Madison breach](https://en.wikipedia.org/wiki/Ashley_Madison_data_breach): it is wrong to use that leaked database in any way.
-It was exposed illegally, without the consent of the users of the site, so nobody should benefit from it; not even out of &ldquo;curiosity&rdquo;.
+It was exposed illegally (and, most importantly, immorally), without the consent of the users of the site, so nobody should benefit from it; not even out of
+&ldquo;curiosity&rdquo;.

 ## 3. Ideas and words wrongly reserved to specific groups of people